-Jim Burke, a lawyer with 40 years of courtroom experience, is a highly regarded teacher and mentor at Maine Law’s Cumberland Legal Aid Clinic.
+Jim Burke, a lawyer with more than 40 years of courtroom experience, is a highly regarded teacher and mentor at Maine Law’s Cumberland Legal Aid Clinic.
 Under the supervision of Professor Burke, student attorneys represent real clients in cases ranging from a wide range of general practice legal issues to defense of felony criminal charges.

 Professor Burke teaches in both the General Practice Clinic and the Prisoner Assistance Clinic.
 Before joining the faculty full-time, he was a lawyer in Lewiston from 1976 to 2005, with a practice covering nearly every area of law.
 He has represented lawyers, therapists and real estate agents before professional licensing boards.
 He has also advised artists and musicians on various artistic and intellectual property legal issues.
 Professor Burke was a Complaint Justice and a Referee for the Eighth District Court, and a mediator and arbitrator for Superior, District and Probate Courts, as well as for private parties.